helmedeiros/front-end-formations/README.md

 As the script tag in HTML4 we've been using the type attribute to specify the `text/css`, as in: `<link rel="stylesheet" type="text/css" href="style.css">`.

-Now in the HTML5 specification the type attribute could be infered, so we finish with something like: `<link rel="stylesheet" href="style.css">`.
+Now in the HTML5 specification the type attribute could be inferred, so we finish with something like: `<link rel="stylesheet" href="style.css">`.

 ##### Challenge
 Use the link tag to to include the external stylesheet, style.css, and only use the attributes necessary for the HTML5 version.